KentHaeger/SaveOurShip2/TWRGuideWithSpoilers.md

 If extra TWR is needed, buildings like empty shelves, tables and chairs, maybe beds if they are not of remarkable high quality can be deconstructed.

-When second ship has something like 2 small + 1 large cannons, 1 large coolant tank and a few heatsink, it's better to try keeping it speed at top real fighter TWR 3.74.
+When second ship has something like 2 small + 1 large cannons, 1 large coolant tank and a few heatsinks, it's better to try keeping it speed at top real fighter TWR 3.74.
 Then can add second large cannon, second large coolant tank and a few small heatsinks, it's okay to move to TWWR of 2.9-3.
 Note that fastest real corvette has a TWR of 2.5 and there is corvette-like ship, Simple Scow, with a TWR of 2.74.
-So it is not recommended to fall to 2.7 TWR too wuickly.
+So it is not recommended to fall to 2.7 TWR too quickly.

 Mid game - Corvette and above

 After "2 large heatsinks, 2 large cannon turrets" stage, recommended upgrades are QOL: adding non-miniaturized shield generator, salvage bay, small ship reactor and cloaking device so that player fleet can finally be cloaked during major upgrade.
-And can safely make ship larger by cutting them in half, moving halves slightly apart and adding mid-section.
+And can safely make ship larger by cutting them in half, moving halves slightly apart with salvage bay and adding mid-section.

 From now on, it should be easer to keep up with enemy ships TWR, compared to early game.
 While faster corvettes have TWR of 2.5, slower ones have 1.9-2.1 TWR.
-So player fleet can defeat faster corvettes or heavy fighters, then increase firepower while also decrease in TWR to like 2.2-2.3 to stay faster than slow corvettes and small frigate.
+So player fleet can defeat faster corvettes or heavy fighters, then increase firepower and heat capacity while also decrease in TWR to like 2.2-2.3 to stay faster than slow corvettes and small frigate.